dapperlabs/cryptokitties-bounty-2/README.md

 <img src="https://user-images.githubusercontent.com/37638382/48523613-0bdf6a00-e832-11e8-8769-5ecb9eb42536.png" width="400" />

+### Rewards

 **Note: Rewards are at the sole discretion of Dapper Labs.
 1 point currently corresponds to 1 USD (paid in ETH).
-Our best bug finders will receive limited edition BugCat 2.**
+Our best bug finders will receive an Exclusive BugCat 2.**

 - Critical: up to 1000 points
 - High: up to 500 points